 ARJE’s Advocacy Team actively works to support and promote the individual educator in his/her own work and also raise the status of the profession of Jewish education in the larger Jewish community.
 We offer resources to help our members advocate for themselves and promote their work through training webinars, recognition opportunities, accreditation and more.

-The ARJE Advocacy Team, co-led by Cory Hermann and Sandy Robbins, RJE, is currently composed of four committees, each of which is committed to elevating the profession of Jewish Educator.
+The ARJE Advocacy Team is currently composed of three committees, each of which is committed to elevating the profession of Jewish Educator.
 The Advocacy committees are:

-Our newest committee, the Retirement Resources Committee is a joint venture between ARJE and Ziknay NATE.
+The Retirement Resources Committee is a joint venture between the ARJE and Vatikei ARJE (formerly Ziknay NATE), our group for retired educators.
 This committee seeks to create resources and suggestions for both educators and their institutions around the subject of retirement.
-This committee is led by Sharon Amster Brown, RJE and Harriet Levine, RJE.